VNX Exchange Trading Down 9.3% This Week (VNXLU)

-VNX Exchange (CURRENCY:VNXLU) traded 10.9% higher against the US dollar during the 1 day period ending at 21:00 PM Eastern on September 6th.
-VNX Exchange has a market capitalization of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last day.
-During the last week, VNX Exchange has traded 9.3% lower against the US dollar.
-One VNX Exchange coin can currently be purchased for about $0.0376 or 0.00000096 BTC on major cryptocurrency exchanges.
+VNX Exchange (CURRENCY:VNXLU) traded 10.9% higher against the US dollar during the 1 day period ending at 22:00 PM Eastern on September 12th.
+One VNX Exchange coin can now be bought for about $0.0376 or 0.00000096 BTC on cryptocurrency exchanges.
+VNX Exchange has a market cap of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
+In the last week, VNX Exchange has traded down 9.3% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.